a celebration of diversity

 What You See Festival is an international arts festival on gender and identity.

-The festival, launched in The Netherlands in 2018, is not about finding clear answers, but rather proposes a search to broaden deep ingrained norms and undermine premises on femininity and masculinity.
+Launched in 2018 in The Netherlands, this festival is not about finding clear answers but rather proposes a search to broaden deep ingrained norms and undermine premises on femininity and masculinity.
 Female/male, black/white, young/old, gay/straight, something in between or not any of those classifications: everyone is welcome to be confused and/or amazed and to experience some unforgettable works of art and beautiful encounters through theatre, dance, visual art, film and music.
 The richness and beauty of diversity is celebrated.

 After last year's successful campaign design, Soopknife was invited again to create the 2019 campaign visual, posters, flyers and magazine cover.

 During the research for this year's campaign I was instantly caught by a striking photo by JJ Jordan.
 I was convinced that for this second edition of the festival a human -with some edits- could become 'the face'.